Symbiosis

 image3

-To be in symbiosis means to be involved in a generative and transformative process of becoming-with through a permanent, long-lasting “intimacy of strangers” (Margulis, 1998) that enables all entangled species and organisms to adapt to conditions that would have been otherwise unfavourable.
 Symbiosis is not always a smooth encounter, nor is it a synonym for a mutually beneficial encounter.
 By the same token, it is also not always parasitic (extractive) and the conditions of the species’ interaction may change over time too.
-Nevertheless, the prolonged encounter of different species in the case of lichens, birds, pollinators, and more, allows both partners to thrive in environments where on their own, neither could survive.
+Nevertheless, the prolonged encounter of different species in the case of lichens, birds, pollinators, and more, allows both and all partners to thrive in environments where on their own, neither could survive.

 Symbiogenesis